wiehrwolf/jekyll-gallery-generator/README.md

 This plugin is quite minimalist.
 It generates galleries with no pagination, no sub-galleries, and no descriptions.
 [See ggreers gallery](http://geoff.greer.fm/photos/) for an example of what it looks like.

-This fork adds support for displaying exif metadata on the gallery pages.
+This fork adds support for displaying exif metadata on the gallery pages, and support for descriptions of images and galleries.

 ![Displaying EXIF metadata](exif-example-img.jpg)